YottaDB/YDBDoc/ProgGuide/internatn.rst

 Be mindful of the following items as you define your patcode table.

-* YottaDB loads a table name can only be loaded once during an invocation of a process.
-Changes a loaded table do not apply to running processes that have already reference that table.
+* YottaDB loads a table name only once during the invocation of a process.
+Changes to a loaded table do not apply to running processes that have already referenced that table.
 * The table name "M" is a reserved designation for standard M, which is included in the YottaDB run-time library.
 * Standard patcodes A and E cannot be explicitly redefined.
 A is always the union of codes U and L; E always designates the set of all characters.
 * The C pattern code you define is used by YottaDB to determine those characters which are to be treated as unprintable.
 All characters not defined as C are treated as printable.